FLB100/twentyisplenty/README.md

 ## The video game has been modified

-While there aren't a lot of mods in this list, the game still has some important differences, see [Gameplay] (GAMEPLAY.md) for details.
+While there aren't a lot of mods in this list, the game still has some important differences, see [Gameplay](GAMEPLAY.md) for details.

 ## How to start up Twenty is Plenty